meenapushpa/EmbeddingWords/Analysis.md

 I did a detailed analysis and found there are two way to complie the keras model.
-They are below
+They are listed below

 ## binary_crossentropy

 From given Jupyter book, we are using binary_crossentropy model to complie and find accuracy & loss.
-There are two ways to calculate the accuracy.
+Again there are two ways to calculate the accuracy within binary_crossentropy.

 [1] `model.evaluate()` is calculating accuracy between sequential predict vs the given predict in cleaned_hm.csv ( as you shown in your screenshot) for the records 20107 which we took for validation